Mali Travel Advice

 The country is in a state of emergency since November 2015.

 On the 20th of January 2019, a terrorist attack on a mission camp of the United Nations occurred in Aguelhok (a village in the Kidal region of Mali), killing 10 peacekeepers and injuring 25 others.

 On the 18th of June 2017, terrorists killed two tourists, at a luxury resort popular with Westerners near Mali's capital city of Bamako.
 32 tourists were rescued during the attack on the Le Campement resort.
 A number of eopel were injured including three UN Staff.
 Two attackers were killed at the scene and one evaded capture.

 In January 2017, a car bomb exploded in a military base in the city of Gao, located in Northern Mali.
 It is thought that Al Qaeda in the Islamic Maghreb are responsible for this attack.

-Hotels, cafes and restaurants visited by foreigners can be the targetted by terrorist groups so you should remain on high alert and aware of your surroundings at all times.
+Hotels, cafes and restaurants visited by foreigners can be the targeted by terrorist groups, so you should remain on high alert and aware of your surroundings at all times.